 How to Recycle Corrugated Cardboard

-- Flatten into sections no larger than 2’ x 3’ and place them under your curbside recycling bin
+- Curbside: Flatten into sections no larger than 2’ x 3’ and put them under your curbside recycling bin.

 |Cardboard egg cartons|

 |Chipboard (cereal boxes, etc. should be flattened and liners removed)|

 |Envelopes (plastic windows allowed)|

 |Phone books (soft cover) and paperback books|

 |NO PLASTIC BAGS|

 Note: Rinse; labels may remain on.
 Crush to save space.

 |Aluminum foil (clean and crumpled into two inch ball)|

 |Food cans (such as soup and tuna cans)|